What You’ll Learn

 background-position: 10px 50%

 Selected + Hover: Make sure that the Selected + Hover state has the same indicator as the Selected state so the user doesn’t have to guess if they have already selected that button when their mouse is over it.
-In this case, we have the same checkmark image and outline color as the selected state, but the same background color as the default hover state.
+In this case, we have the same colors the selected state, but have underlined the text.

 Image Select Buttons